coyo8/coyo8.github.io/_posts/2017-03-21-exploring-concurrency-in-ios-and-in-general.md

     case veryHigh
 }
 ```
-Using above example, Rob set the queue priority of both the operation to see is there is change in order of execution
+Using the above example, Rob set the queue priority of both the operation to see if there is change in order of execution

 ``` swift
 op2.queuePriority = .veryHigh